na-na-hi/renget/archive/miniproxy.md

 - I am not accepting monetary donations because they caused too much drama.
 - <3 to every other proxy host for providing proxies.

-!!! info info and news (15/3/2024)
+!!! info info and news (18/3/2024)
-    contact me if your token has been disabled.
+    updated the proxy.

 Feel free to email me for anything(yes, that includes logs/bots).
 Doesn't need to be related to proxies and /aicg/.
 Always open to key/source donators. needtocoomoridie@proton.me
-(source hints are greatly appreciated not a direct link just a few hints as that's a lot more fun) If it takes me more than 3 days to reply to you feel free to send another email and yell at me.
+(source hints are greatly appreciated)
+If it takes me more than 3 days to reply to you feel free to send another email and yell at me.
 <3
 # Stats